TJWetmore/tWetmoreGemini/README.md

 **The bug:**
 - The chart doesn't update on the Account page after we return from the Send JC loading screen.
+It does updated when the user reloads the page.
 It probably isn't the hardest bug to crack, there's probably just some async issues.

 **Also note:**